(###)

 Registration and Prerequisites

-Prerequisites: Undergraduate knowledge of operating systems, architecture, networking, databases is essential.
+Prerequisites: Undergraduate knowledge of operating systems, architecture, networking, databases, and software engineering is essential.
 Any background in security is welcome but not required.
-The course is intended for Masters and Ph.D. students in Computer Science, but enterprising Bachelors students who fulfill the above pre-requisites are welcome to participate.
+The course is intended for Masters and Ph.D. students in Computer Science, but enterprising Bachelors students are welcome to participate.

 Evaluation